ygorbittencourt/BravePotato/README.md

 # BravePotato 1.35
 A new way for SeImpersonatePrivilege Abuse.
-Ferramenta para elevação deprivilégio por meio de abuso do privilégio SeImpersonatePrivilege.
+Ferramenta para elevação de privilégio por meio de abuso do privilégio SeImpersonatePrivilege.

 I created this tool for the abuse of SeImpersonatePrivilege on any windows system since current tools are limited up to windows 10 on a specific build.